The honeybush industry

 The growing demand for honeybush means that there are significant opportunities for growth and job creation in the industry, but it is also increasing pressure on wild honeybush populations.
 It is therefore imperative for the industry to switch to sustainable honeybush farming and move away from relying on wild-harvesting.

-Currently, 70% of honeybush tea is wild-harvested and only 30% cultivated.
+Currently, approximately 70% of honeybush tea is wild-harvested and the rest cultivated.
 The cultivated tea comes from a few farmers who have established successful honeybush plantations, as well as handful of community-based projects around Haarlem, Ericaville, Groendal and Genadendal.
 The industry is working towards cultivating more honeybush crop by involving more small and emerging farmers.

 Cultivating honeybush on a larger scale will not only help to supply the growing demand for honeybush, but will also relieve the pressure on wild honeybush populations.
 The industry is also teaming up with local authorities in the Western and Eastern Cape to control and protect wild honeybush, thereby ensuring sustainable harvesting.